 Suppressing also includes removing the emails that are bouncing because of blacklisting.
 Focusing on email suppressing task will dramatically reduce the volume of customer complaints and ensures a higher response rate.
 Also, it lowers traffic congestion on servers to provide maximum deliverability of messages.

 Hence, before sending a welcome email to the appended email addresses, it’s crucial to run a series of email suppressions.
-You must choose an email append vendor who can run CAN-Spam and global suppression to remove bounces, blacklist email domains, known complainers, DMA do not email file, and perform other domain suppressions.
+You must choose a vendor who can run CAN-Spam and global suppression to remove bounces, blacklist email domains, known complainers, DMA do not email file, and perform other domain suppressions.
 These levels of suppression will surely minimize future complaints.

 7. Send Welcome Email Immediately